-If the BCO fails to provide the minimum quantity committed, the space that has been set aside by the carrier for the BCO may go unutilized and as per the service contract, the carrier may be eligible to claim for compensation of these unused slots.
+If the BCO fails to provide the minimum quantity committed, the space set aside by the carrier for the BCO may go unutilized.
+As per the service contract, the carrier may be eligible to claim compensation for these unused slots.

-On the other hand, if the VOCC fails to provide the space required for the BCO to ship their cargo, the BCO might incur extra costs and expenses by way of higher freight with other carriers and as per the contract, the BCO may be eligible to claim against the carrier for this.
+On the other hand, if the VOCC fails to provide the space required for the BCO to ship their cargo, the BCO might incur extra costs and expenses through higher freight with other carriers.
+The BCO may be eligible to claim against the carrier for this per the contract.

 But a service contract based on an MQC may not be the best solution for all parties.
-In a few cases, BCOs may be the main beneficiaries of such agreements.
+In a few cases, BCOs may be the primary beneficiaries of such agreements.

-When spot rates in the market go up, the BCO may be able to ship at lower contracted rates based on the agreement with the carrier which also guarantees space on the ship for the BCO.
+When spot rates in the market go up, the BCO may ship at lower contracted rates based on the agreement with the carrier, which also guarantees space on the ship for the BCO.